goat-package/goat/README.md

-# GoAt: A Data-Centric Interaction Skeleton for CAS in the Go Language
+# Attribute-based Interaction in Google Go
 More info at [this link](https://goat-package.github.io/goat/).